aaronbannin/guess-the-card/README.md

 - **Turn Based**: Players take actions in a sequential manner, enabling asynchronous play and facilitating scripting.
 - **Asymmetric Information**: The judge possesses knowledge of the card's value, while the guesser remains unaware.
 - **Winnable**: The game is designed such that the guesser can potentially win every round.
+- **Agency**: The guesser must choose it's actions; the judge has no agency and is bound by the rules.

 Each player is represented by an instance of [LangChain Chain](https://python.langchain.com/docs/modules/chains/).
 Both players are primed with a prompt that explains the game rules and assigns their respective roles.
 Langchain also handles memory management for each agent through its [memory](https://python.langchain.com/docs/modules/memory/) module, which populates the context window during interactions.